YBenPan/winter24-project-YBenPan-rish1p/README.md

 ## References
 Influences: Michael Bloomberg, Ken Griffin

 Citation: Claude 3 Sonnet (for generating news data) and Yahoo Finance (for stock data)

 ## Self-evaluation
 How well was your team able to execute on the plan in your proposal?
 - We successfully followed the plan in our proposal.
 We felt networking was too ambitious and we know we won't have enough time to figure it out, so it was a wise decision.

 Any trying or heroic moments you would like to share?
 Of what are you particularly proud: the effort you put into it? the end product? the process you followed? what you learned along the way?
 Tell us about it!
+- Heroic moments: cramming the last part (connecting the Pi) the night before at Gates Basement
+- Proud of: creating a good plan and following through.
+Modified the plan as new issues popped up (implement floating point for printf)

 ## Photos
 You are encouraged to submit photos/videos of your project in action.